NTU-SP/SP2024_HW2_release/README.md

 #define MAX_FRIEND_INFO_LEN 12
 #define MAX_FRIEND_NAME_LEN 9
 ```

+Update 2: as of 10:23 PM, 25th of Oct, Changes are as follows:
+Above mentioned is unified to "Rwei" for sample test cases 1 and 2.

 If you have accepted this assignment before the update, please update the file of your local machine.

 [Homework Spec](https://hackmd.io/@rwGDMkdFT2m4A250yFDLPg/BJURLjchC)